BY: Adam Kredo

 The U.S. won reelection to the 47-member body on Tuesday after a “competitive” political race against several other Western nations.

-“The United States is pleased to have been elected by the United Nations General Assembly to a second term on the Human Rights Council,” Clinton said in a muslim dating site in nigeria.
+“The United States is pleased to have been elected by the United Nations General Assembly to a second term on the Human Rights Council,” Clinton said in a statement.
 “We thank the countries that voted for us in what was a highly competitive race among several qualified Western candidates that are all strong champions of human rights.”